seertaak/solactivecodechallenge/README.md

 ### Improvements

+- Even assuming that out-of-order messages must be processed, there are more clever algorithm for min/max and avg that doesn't require traversing the whole set of messages.
+E.g. for avg you want to remove the contribution of any prices that are too old, and add back the contribution of the newer messages.
+I didn't do this because I wanted to focus on other things like tests etc.
 - It's disappointing that when the disruptor is saturated, it drops the *newest* messages.
 I used that since it's available and to try it out.
 But really, I would want something - again using a ring buffer - where if you saturate the *oldest* messages instead.